 A French press can produce rich, strong coffee that will supercharge your day in the backcountry.
 Collapsible presses, available as accessories for our Windburner® and Reactor® stoves, allow you to use your cooking pot for a brewing vessel, saving weight and space in your pack.
 Best of all, French press coffee is simple and delicious: get the grind and water temperature correct and you’re likely to have a great cup (or three).

 You’ll need about one ounce of coffee per finished cup.
-It should be course-ground and stored in an air-tight container.
-With French Press coffee, an even grind is important—use a burr grinder rather than the blade type.
+It should be coarse-ground and stored in an air-tight container.
+With French press coffee, an even grind is important—use a burr grinder rather than the blade type.

 - Stir the coffee grounds into the hot water.
 Use a long spoon that reaches near the bottom of the pot.

 - Cover the pot with the press and lid.
 Allow the coffee to steep for a minimum of four minutes.
 If you’re camping in cold weather, use a fleece jacket or towel to insulate the press while it steeps.
 (Be careful not to melt synthetics on the hot pot!)

 - Press the coffee and pour it into your cups.
 Don’t leave excess coffee sitting in the press for too long, it will quickly become bitter.

 - 7 Best Ways to Make Coffee in the Backcountry

 - Use Your Pika to Fika: The Swedish Coffee Break + Apple Crumble Recipe

 - MSR Backcountry Café: Steeped Coffee